 God instituted marriage in the Garden of Eden prior to man’s fall into sin.
 From the beginning divorce was unnecessary because treachery and covenant breaking did not exist.
 But very quickly man did fall into sin, and treachery and covenant breaking between marriage partners became far too prevalent.
-God’s law responded with a permit for the dissolution of such marriages to protect the innocent spouses.
+God’s law responded with a permit for the dissolution of such marriages to punish the covenant breakers and to protect the innocent spouses.
 Those who failed to respect the institution of marriage also exploited God’s permit to divorce and conspired to make it serve their wicked desires.
 When the Church witnessed the treacherous, covenant breaking spouses using God’s permit for divorce to their wicked advantage they failed to look to God’s word for the answer and chose to take decisive action to stop the wretches.

-In response to the godless exploiting God’s permit for divorce the church restricted access to divorce so severely that it became unavailable for the innocent spouses—those for whom God’s permit was provided.
+In response to the godless exploiting God’s permit for divorce the church restricted access to divorce so severely that it became unavailable for the innocent spouses—those for whom God’s permit was graciously provided.
 In the churches’ effort to restrict access it disciplined and even excommunicated members who so much as pursued dissolution of their marriage.
-In addition they used the state to make anti divorce laws making it a crime to get divorced.
+In addition they strong armed the state into making anti divorce laws making it a crime to get divorced.
 The institution of marriage was exalted and referred to as holy matrimony and numbered among the seven sacraments for the Roman Catholic Church.
 The idea was that if marriage was holy, then divorce must be unholy.
 Ever since the church responded in this way pastors have pointed to divorce rates as one of the chief proofs of the declension in every century.

 “Or do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, not thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God” (1 Corinthians 6:9-10).
+Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God” (1 Corinthians 6:9-10).

 “Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God (Galations 5:19-21).